 - Whip the egg whites.
 When they start to get foamy, slowly add the sugar.
 Continue whipping until you can turn the bowl upside down and nothing slides out.
 Add the pinches of salt and cream of tartar.

 - Add the powdered sugar/almond mixture to the egg white mixture and fold, using quick strokes at first then slow down.
 The batter should have a "flowing like lava" consistency.
 Fold in the vanilla bean seeds.
 Make a peak of the batter and if it does not disappear after 5-7 seconds, keep folding.
 If it's running all over the place, you will probably have to start over.
-Place a pastry bag fitted with a round shaped tip in a tall water and and fold the edges down around the glass.
+Place a pastry bag fitted with a round-shaped tip in a tall water and fold the edges down around the glass.

 - Fill the pastry bag with the macaron batter, twist the open top to secure and pipe circles onto a baking sheet lined with parchment paper or on a Silpat.